eRuaro/slingshot-trie/README.md

 #### 1. Adding a word
    `python main.py add-word word`

-   Adding a phrase / sentence / words seperated by spaces `python main.py add-word "word or phrase"`
+   Adding a phrase / sentence / words seperated by spaces:

+   `python main.py add-word "word or phrase"`
 #### 2. Deleting a word
    `python main.py delete-word "word"`

-   Deleting a phrase / sentence / words seperated by spaces `python main.py delete-word "word or phrase"`
+   Deleting a phrase / sentence / words seperated by spaces:

+   `python main.py delete-word "word or phrase"`
 #### 3. Searching a word
    `python main.py search-word word`

-   Searching a phrase
+   Searching a phrase:

    `python main.py search-word "word or phrase"`
 #### 4. Getting suggestions
    `python main.py suggestions your_prefix`

-   Getting *n* suggestions
+   Getting *n* suggestions:

    `python main.py suggestions your_prefix --n your_n`
 #### 5. Displaying words in the trie
    `python main.py display`
       - This will display the top 5 words in the Trie

-   displaying *n* words in the trie
+   displaying *n* words in the trie:

    `python main.py display --n your_n`

-   displaying all words in the trie
+   displaying all words in the trie:

    `python main.py display --all`
 ## Running tests
 1. Navigate to either the `test` directory or the `server/tests` directory and run the command `pytest` to run the test cases.